webchick/webchick.tech/cmgvy2kce000202lbc6q3d89s.md

 * **“Go-To” Area Boards**: Your Strategic Roadmap tracks the Epics, but you still need a place to track nitty-gritty Tasks needed to get these things done.
 Each of the [“Go-To” DevRellers](https://webchick.tech/go-to-devrellers#heading-phase-3-go-to-devrellers) manages their own projects for their own areas, cross-posting tasks to the DevRel Game Changers and/or DevRel Faces in Places projects, as appropriate.
 They can set these boards up however they want: kanban-style (e.g. todo, doing, done), by category (e.g. workshop, training, maintenance) ... whatever works best for them!

 * **“Crew” Slack Channels**: Often these “Go-To” areas involve collaboration with a bunch of folks from other sub-teams. or those from outside the teams altogether.
-For this, we spin up **#crew-XX** Slack channels for the working group around a given area, where they can have detailed discussions without adding too much noise to the main channels.
+For this, we spin up **#crew-X** Slack channels for the working group around a given area, where they can have detailed discussions without adding too much noise to the main channels.

 * **Office Hours / Co-Working Meetings**: These are great meetings for collaboration, getting feedback, unblocking each other, or [body doubling](https://add.org/the-body-double/) to get the actual work banged out.